basokant/chip-8-emulator/README.md

 Using a UNIX environment, run `make` in the root directory to build the executable and the docs.
 Run `make chip8` or `make docs` to build just the executable or just the docs.
 Then, run `./chip8 <path_to_rom_file>` to run a specified .ch8 file.

+Custom ROMs are found in `roms`.
+3rd party ROMs are found in `roms/3rdparty`.

 * run `make clean` to clean up the intermediate build files in the build directory `build/`.

+## Building Assembly Files

+Dependencies:
+* cargo

+To build all assembly files in the `roms` directory, add the source file to `roms/Makefile` and run `make`.

+(Make sure to pull git submodules as well).

 ## Configuration